Financial-Times/o-hoverable/README.md

 @import 'o-hoverable/main';

 #{$o-hoverable-if-hover-enabled} .o-mymodule-button:hover {
-	// Paint it black, if hover is enabled
+	// Paint it black when hover is supported
 	background: black;
 }
 ```